 Course B contains additional material for those students who find mathematics rewarding in its own right, and it proceeds at a significantly faster pace.
-Students are strongly encouraged to take Course A unless they have a thorough understanding of material in Further Mathematics A2 level.
+Students are strongly encouraged to take Course A unless they have a thorough understanding of material in Further Mathematics A Level.
+As a guide, such students might be expected to have scored at least 95% in at least two (preferably three) FP modules.
 Both courses lead to the same examination and qualification.

 - to provide a course on elementary mathematical techniques that are used in the physical sciences courses of the Natural Sciences Tripos;

 - to prepare students for more advanced mathematical courses in the Natural Sciences Tripos;

 - to develop mathematical skills and methods appropriate for students in the physical sciences.
 A detailed syllabus is determined by a committee which has input from the physical science subjects in the Natural Sciences Tripos.